 It is a shame more people don't love this vegetable because bok choy is packed with over 70 antioxidants, vitamins A & C, and iron.
 Bok Choy is a healthy choice to incorporate into your diet....if you don't have picky family members!

-Yes, the entire bok choy is edible from its leaves to the bulb.
-Bok choy hs a very mild taste, almost like cabbage, but much lighter in flavor.
+The entire bok choy is edible, from its leaves to the bulb.
+Bok choy has a mild taste, almost like cabbage, but much lighter in flavor.
 It absorbs the flavors of sauces you cook it in easily.

 How do you cook bok choy?

-I found 10 bok choy recipes that will challenge you and your family to give this green vegetable another chance.
-From recipes with hidden bok choy to recipes where bok choy takes the center stage, these are MUST TRY recipes.
+I found ten incredible bok choy recipes that will challenge you and your family to give this green vegetable another chance.
+You will find recipes with hidden bok choy to recipes where bok choy takes center stage; these are MUST-TRY recipes.

-If you decide to cook your bok choy, my top tip for cooking bok choy is to not over cook it!
-Bok choy can get slimy very quickly so I like to add bok choy in after the other vegetables or ingredients cook for a few minutes.
+If you decide to cook your bok choy, my top tip for cooking bok choy is not over to cook it!
+Bok choy can get slimy very quickly, so I like to add bok choy in after the other vegetables or ingredients cook for a few minutes.

 (*This post was updated from an older June 2015 post with more unique bok choy recipes.)